Describe a time when you made a plan to do an activity with a lot of people: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while planning the hiking trip?
+What challenges did you face while organizing the food distribution?

-How did you feel after reaching the top of the hill?
+How did you feel after completing the food distribution?

 00:00